 Recommended by: Lauren, The Expat Chronicle

 Halloween, by comparison, is viewed as a very American tradition.
-But the Spanish culture is definitely not one to turn down any excuse for a party.
+But the Spanish culture is definitely not one to turn down any excuse for a party! the absolute biggest and best way to celebrate Halloween in Barcelona is by spending a day (or a weekend) at Port Aventura World.
+This popular theme park near Tarragona transforms into a Halloween Scarefest from mid-September through November.

-Halloween Around the World: USA
+Special Halloween Events in the USA

+Although the festival didn’t originate there, Halloween as we know it today owes a lot to the USA.
 Thanks to movies and the media, the rest of the world knows a lot about how the US celebrates.
-But there are still some really unique celebrations across the USA…
+But there are still some really unique Halloween celebrations across the USA…

 Salem, Massachusetts